Back to all posts

 Building Design Systems That Scale

-Building a design system is easy.
-Building one that teams actually use is hard.
+Building a design system is the easy part.
+Getting teams to actually use it is where most fail.

 The Problem

-I've seen countless design systems fail.
-Not because they were poorly designed, but because they didn't solve the right problems.
-Teams would build beautiful component libraries, document everything meticulously, and then watch as nobody used them.
+I've watched multiple design system efforts die.
+Not because the components were poorly designed, but because they didn't solve the right problems at the right time.
+Teams would build beautiful libraries, document everything meticulously, and then watch as nobody used them.

 Start with Real Problems